facebook/hermes/doc/intl.md

 <br />

-To Summarize, there are three big partitions in the platform domain,
+In summary,

-Platforms <= 24 has much better internationalization support than earlier, as many ICU classes are available as is.
+Platforms >= 24 have much better internationalization support than earlier, as many ICU classes are available as is.

-Platforms 21-24 still has reasonable internationalization support, by allowing creation of Locale objects and exposing selected ICU services through java.text namespace.
+Platforms 21-24 still has reasonable internationalization support, by allowing creation of Locale objects and enabling selected ICU services through java.text namespace.

 Platforms < 21 doesn't allow creation of Locale objects from tags, severely limiting general purpose international code.

+Platform 30 has introduced classes under [`android.icu.number`](https://developer.android.com/reference/android/icu/util/package-summary) namespace which will majorly improve our `Intl.NumberFormat` implementation

 # Impact on Application Size